Thursday, April 30, 2009

 On the other hand, Dana International, Israel's Eurovision entry in 1998, truly deserved to win.
 Even if she has been shilling for Tzipi Livni of late.

-Check out this remarkable video from the Iraqi-Canadian rapper Narcisyst.
+Check out this remarkable video from the Iraqi-Canadian rapper Narcicyst.

 It's about the kind of everyday harassment that Arabs and Muslims receive when they attempt to travel, especially when they cross borders.
 It is quite brilliant.
 And highly amusing.

-Narcisyst gets nabbed for questioning at the airport, wearing a t-shirt that says, "Same Shit, Different Saddam."
-Then we see a shot of Narcisyst's Afro-Canadian sidekick, and a guy with a kufiya around his neck, whose t-shirt reads, "Same Shit, Different Hipster."
+Narcicyst gets nabbed for questioning at the airport, wearing a t-shirt that says, "Same Shit, Different Saddam."
+Then we see a shot of Narcicyst's Afro-Canadian sidekick, and a guy with a kufiya around his neck, whose t-shirt reads, "Same Shit, Different Hipster."
 The hipster, of course, even though he is garbed in Arab gear, doesn't get fingered by security.

-And best of all, there are several scenes of Narcisyst seated at the interrogation table, rapping, with dancing Abu-Ghraybish hooded prisoners, as his backup singers.
+And best of all, there are several scenes of Narcicyst seated at the interrogation table, rapping, with dancing Abu-Ghraybish hooded prisoners, as his backup singers.
 Too much!